Self-catering holiday cottages in Widemouth Bay

 Dogs are welcome on Widemouth year-round providing you stick to the southern section of the beach, near Black Rock.
-A seasonal dog ban runs on the northern part of the beach between Easter Sunday and 30 September.
+A seasonal dog ban runs on the northern part of the beach between 10am and 6pm from 15 May until 30 September.
 Dogs are also welcome on the entire 630-mile stretch of the South West Coast Path, with the walk to Bude along coast and farmland being great for children and dogs alike.

 There are two car parks at Widemouth offering access to the beach, one at Black Rock and another at the northern end, where you’ll also find toilets.